EconPapers

 The Macroeconomic Effects of Fiscal Policy in Portugal: a Bayesian SVAR Analysis

-No 2009/09, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2009/09, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: In the last twenty years Portugal struggled to keep public finances under control, notably in containing primary spending.
 We use a new quarterly dataset covering 1979:1-2007:4, and estimate a Bayesian Structural Autoregression model to analyze the macroeconomic effects of fiscal policy.
 The results show that positive government spending shocks, in general, have a negative effect on real GDP; lead to important “crowding-out” effects, by impacting negatively on private consumption and investment; and have a persistent and positive effect on the price level and the average cost of financing government debt.
 Positive government revenue shocks tend to have a negative impact on GDP; and lead to a fall in the price level.
 The evidence also shows the importance of explicitly considering the government debt dynamics in the model.
 Finally, a VAR counter-factual exercise confirms that unexpected positive government spending shocks lead to important “crowding-out” effects..